EspenBerget/blog/content/posts/using-haskells-freedom-in-js.md

                         (Fix (Value 3))
                         (Fix (Value 5)))))
 ```
 1. The type signatur tells us that `AST` took the place of `f` in `Fix f`.
-Likewise `Fix AST` takes the place of `r` in `AST`, although you can't see it her it follows from the definition of `Fix`.
+Likewise `Fix AST` takes the place of `r` in `AST`, although you can't see it here it follows from the definition of `Fix`.
-2. Her we see that we build the data structure using `Fix` for recursion and `AST` to hold values.
+2. Here we see that we build the data structure using `Fix` for recursion and `AST` to hold values.
 Notice the `Fix,AST,Fix,AST` pattern, toggling between the to each time.
 Also see that since `Value` does not contain any `Fix`, it terminates the recursion.
 Therefore the data structure need not be infinite.

 ### Folding fix
 So we have this data type, but we still need to use it somehow.
 It's intent is to represent recursion, so a neat thing would be